TypeStrong/ts-node/README.md

 * `-h, --help` Prints the help text
 * `-v, --version` Prints the version. `-vv` prints node and typescript compiler versions, too
+* `-c, --cwd-mode` Resolve config relative to the current directory instead of the directory of the entrypoint script.
-* `-s, --script-mode` Resolve config relative to the directory of the passed script instead of the current directory.
-Changes default of `--dir`
+* `--script-mode` Resolve config relative to the directory of the entrypoint script.
+This is the default behavior.

 ### CLI and Programmatic Options